-The owner of a new investment asset that is depreciable property would be able to take a deduction of 20% of the cost of acquiring the asset in the income year for which a person is first entitled to claim a deduction for an amount of depreciation loss on the asset.
-The link to depreciation loss means the taxpayer has chosen to treat the asset as depreciable property (and not elected to treat the asset as non-depreciable).
-In addition, there would be no depreciation deduction and therefore no deduction for a new investment asset if the asset is acquired and disposed of in the same income year.
+The owner of a new investment asset that is depreciable property may take a deduction of 20% of the cost of acquiring the asset in the income year for which a person is first entitled to claim a deduction for an amount of depreciation loss on the asset.
+The link to depreciation loss means that the asset would have otherwise been depreciated under the standard rules in the absence of the Investment Boost deduction.
+It means that:

+- the taxpayer has chosen to treat the asset as depreciable property (and not elected to treat the asset as non-depreciable) - the asset might reasonably be expected to decline in value while it is used or available for use in deriving income.

-The 20% deduction would reduce the cost base used for quantifying the depreciation loss that the owner could deduct in any given year.
-This includes when the owner elects to use straight-line (SL), diminishing value (DV) and other spreading methods outlined in subpart EE of the Income Tax Act 2007 (ITA).
+The 20% deduction reduces the cost base used for quantifying the depreciation loss that the owner could deduct in any given year.
+This includes when the owner elects to use straight-line (SL), diminishing value (DV), and other spreading methods outlined in subpart EE of the Income Tax Act 2007 (ITA).

-One difference between the deduction for new investment assets and depreciation loss would be that the entire deduction for new investment assets could be claimed in the income year the asset has a depreciation loss (even if the asset is first used or available for use near the end of the income year).
+One difference between the deduction for new investment assets and depreciation loss is that the entire 20% deduction for new investment assets can be claimed in the income year the asset is first used or available for use, even if that is near the end of the income year.
 In contrast, depreciation deductions are pro-rated to the number of months in the income year that the asset is used or available for use.

-The amount a person can deduct in the income year the asset is first available for use would generally be:
+The amount a person can deduct in the income year the asset is first available for use will generally be: